xp4xbox/Puffader/readme.md

 ### Compiling Program To .exe

-#### Py2Exe (recommmended)
+#### Py2Exe
-1. Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
+1. (Optional) Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
 2. Install [Py2Exe](https://sourceforge.net/projects/py2exe/files/py2exe/0.6.9/).
+3. Make sure the program is called Puffader.py in your python folder as well.
-3. Run `python setup.py`
+4. Run `python setup.py`

-#### cx_Freeze
-1. Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
-2. Install cx_Freeze via `pip install cx_freeze`.
-3. Run `python cx_freeze_setup.py build`.

 Or refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Compiling-To-.exe) for more information.

-## Using Persistence

-Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Persistence).

-## USB Rubber Ducky Payload

-1. Zip the compiled .exe's folder and upload it to any file sharing service.
-2. Edit [payload.ps1](https://github.com/xp4xbox/Puffader/blob/master/USB_Rubber_Ducky_Payload/payload.ps1) setting `$url` to be the direct link to the .zip. `$ZipName` to be the .zip name and `$strFileDir` to be the folder name inside the .zip file.
-3. Upload your payload.ps1 as well.
-4. Set `$url` in [inject.txt](https://github.com/xp4xbox/Puffader/blob/master/USB_Rubber_Ducky_Payload/inject.txt) to be the direct link for payload.ps1.
-5. Encode to inject.bin using [my encoder](https://www.instructables.com/id/USB-Rubber-Ducky-Script-Encoder-VBScript/) or any other one.
-> TIP: Forking this project and using personal rep for changes is a alternative way to host the files.

 ## Adding Meterpreter Plugin